 - Add the egg to the sugar mixture and whisk/beat until combined.

-- Add gluten free flour, baking powder, baking soda, and salt to the bowl and beat until completely combined.
+- Add the gluten free all purpose flour, baking powder, baking soda, and salt to the bowl and beat until completely combined.

 - Slowly add the milk to the mixture and beat until a smooth batter forms.
-Stir in the chocolate chips and scoop 6 muffins into a tin filling each muffin to the top.
-Bake for 22 minutes until a toothpick inserted into the muffin comes out clean.
+Stir in the chocolate chips and scoop 6 muffins into the prepared muffin tin filling each hole to the top.
+Bake for 22 to 25 minutes until a toothpick inserted into the muffin comes out clean.